To find an overview of Gremlin’s security practices, check out gremlin.com/security.

 Gremlin never intercepts the content or payload of any network traffic.
 Gremlin only looks at routing information in order to apply its impact to the intended network traffic.

-All communication between the Gremlin daemon and our service is initiated by the Gremlin daemon.
-For this reason, the daemon must have an outbound network path to the Gremlin service (
+The primary communication between Gremlin installations and the Gremlin Control Plane is handled by the Gremlin daemon.
+However, when targeting a container or Kubernetes pod Gremlin spawns a sidecar that communicates directly with the Gremlin control plane for the duration of the attack.
+For this reason, the daemon and attack targets (including containers and Kubernetes pods) must have an outbound network path to the Gremlin service (

-The Gremlin client supports http/https proxies via the Linux environment variables
+The Gremlin Agent supports http/https proxies via the environment variables

 https_proxy.
-These should be set to use a proxy server via HTTP and HTTPS traffic, respectively.
+These are set to use a proxy server via HTTP and HTTPS traffic, respectively.
 Values used should be of the form

 http[s]://[username:password@]address:port, such as